-EXO’s Kai Could Star In Korean Drama ‘Andante’ And His Fans Are Not Happy– Are Kpop Idols Getting Too Many Drama Roles?
+EXO’s Kai Could Star In Korean Drama ‘Andante’ And His Fans Are Not Happy– Are K-pop Idols Getting Too Many Drama Roles?

 EXO Topples BTS For Highest K-Pop Album Sales Of 2016 For Male Idol Group — Block B’s ‘Toy’ Rules Downloads [Video]

-Besides Kai’s questionable acting skills, some netizens think that it’s unfair for kpop idols to be cast in dramas because it takes away opportunities from actors who have spent time working on their craft.
-Another recent Korean drama, Hwarang, also got some flack for casting lots of kpop idols instead of actors.
+Besides Kai’s questionable acting skills, some netizens think that it’s unfair for K-pop idols to be cast in dramas because it takes away opportunities from actors who have spent time working on their craft.
+Another recent Korean drama, Hwarang, also got some flack for casting lots of K-pop idols instead of actors.

-“Even if it is for a morning drama, there are so many actors out there who work their heads off to land a lead role in a public broadcasting station morning drama, so what does this make them…?” another commenter wrote in an online forum.
+“Even if it is for a morning drama, there are so many actors out there who work their heads off to land a lead role in a public broadcasting station morning drama, so what does this make them?” another commenter wrote in an online forum.
 “Doing this all because of an idol’s popularity is really not it.
 It’s not like we have no idea what his acting skills are like either”

 People are also condemning Kai’s Andante casting on social media.